anant0000/docker-project/README.md

                  ""Docker run -it -v /mydockerhostvolume:/var/www/html

  ##Docker Network
-                   Most secure  OS is that which is completely isolated  from outside world but ¥ It will launch multi-tier infrastructure for you in which Jhoomla is using Mysql database.
+                   Most secure  OS is fthat which is completely isolated  from outside world but ¥ It will launch multi-tier infrastructure for you in which Jhoomla is using Mysql database.

 -What happen to your data if your container fail?